 - Opening an infected attachment or using an unsafe URL

-- Falling victim to social engineering scams (such as phishing)
+- Falling for a social engineering scam (such as phishing)

-As business accountants, social engineering scams are the type of breach we often hear about.
-For example, a bookkeeper who received an email from a supplier informing them of a change of bank account details.
+As accountants and auditors, social engineering scams are the type of breach we often hear about.
+For example, a bookkeeper received an email from a supplier informing them of a change of bank account details.
 That email was not really from the supplier, and payments of $30k a month were requested.
-Another case involved a PA who received an email from her boss (travelling interstate) to transfer $200,000 to secure a business deal.
+Another case involved a PA who received an email from her boss (traveling interstate) to transfer $200,000 to secure a business deal.
 She did as requested – only to find out later that the email was not from her boss.

-Checking transactions and requests like these should be done personally – by calling the sender and asking for verbal confirmation.
-When updating bank details and making payments, two different people in your organisation should be required for authorisation.
+Staff should personally check transactions and requests like these by calling the sender and asking for verbal confirmation.
+Two different people in your organisation should be required to authorise payments and updating bank details.
 As an extra safeguard, run monthly exception reports on creditors to check if any unusual changes have been made.
 Scammers may wait weeks or months to make their move.

 How Boards should be involved in cyber risk

 Cyber risk requires an enterprise-wide approach with leadership by the top levels of management.
-A senior executive should lead the cybersecurity program to ensure management and the Board truly understands its current cyber risk state and its most critical business processes, IT systems and information assets.
-Only then can effective protection strategies and tactics for people, processes and technologies be developed across the whole-of-business.
+A senior executive should lead the cybersecurity program to ensure that management and the Board understand the business’s current cyber risk state and most critical processes, IT systems and information assets.
+Only then can effective protection strategies for people, processes and technologies be implemented across the business.

 - Cyber threats are constantly evolving Boards should question how the organisation’s threat management program proactively identifies and responds to new cyber threats, taking into consideration the company’s most valuable assets, the business outcomes it wishes to avoid, the nature of its industry and business model and visibility as a potential target.